 Get started with the Plutus pioneer program

-The Plutus pioneer program was created in order to recruit and train developers in Plutus for the Cardano ecosystem.
-By entering the program, you will become part of a group with early access to a set of courses that teach you the core principles of how to code in both Haskell and Plutus.
-It will be highly interactive, with weekly videos, exercises, and Q&A sessions and exclusive access to the creators and key experts in the language.
+The Plutus Pioneer Program was created in order to recruit and train developers in Plutus for the Cardano ecosystem.
+You can complete this programm at your own pace or sign up for an active iteration of the program.
+By entering the program, you will become part of a group that communicates on Discord and holds live weekly QA sessions.
+The course teaches you the core principles of how to code in both Haskell and Plutus.
+It is highly interactive, with weekly videos, exercises, and Q&A sessions and exclusive access to the creators and key experts in the language.

 Prior knowledge of Haskell or functional programming is also recommended, as Plutus is heavily based on Haskell and includes advanced features like Template Haskell, type-level programming, and effect systems.

 PPBL is built to complement the Plutus Pioneer Program.
 Students can complete both courses in any order they choose.
 Students can prepare for the Plutus Pioneer Program by working through the PPBL course, or they can apply what they have learned in PPP by joining the PPBL course.

 PPBL takes a big-picture view of Cardano development so that students can learn to contextualize the role of smart contracts in full-stack Cardano applications.
 Course embedded projects give students the chance to investigate new design patterns, and to learn about questions at the frontiers of Cardano development.

 At weekly Live Coding sessions, students gather to share questions and to build projects together.

 The PPBL 2023 Course is currently going live in English, French, Indonesian, Japanese, Spanish, and Vietnamese.

 Demeter is a web-based development platform providing a full suite of tools for building Cardano dApps end-to-end.
 It features starter-kits for a range of different project types including Plutus: Plutus Starter Kit.